Condolences to Family of Soldier Killed in Ottawa

 Hudak Can’t be Trusted: Gallagher

 Ontario PC Party leader Tim Hudak may have backed off on right-to-work (RTW) proposals but he still can’t be trusted.
 That was one of the messages Local 793 business manager Mike Gallagher delivered in remarks at a special executive board meeting in the union banquet hall March 22.
-Gallagher said Hudak has bounced back and […]
+Gallagher said Hudak has bounced back and forth on RTW, announcing recently that he’s backtracking on an earlier white paper that proposed the idea.
+However, Gallagher added, “I can tell you there’s enough other garbage in his white paper that even without […]

 Ontario PC Party leader Tim Hudak may have backed off on right-to-work (RTW) proposals but he still can’t be trusted.